marcohern/car-dealer/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Vehicle Sorting

-The vars screen displays cars sorted by model, brand and year, in that order.
-However, due to popular convention, the composite name of each vehicle is `Year Brand Model`.

 ## Further help